 The lack of atmosphere also contributes to the planet's wild temperature extremes.
 On other planets, the atmosphere functions as a blanket, helping to redistribute heat somewhat.
 But on Mercury, the thin atmosphere does nothing to stabilize the incoming solar rays—and because the distance to Mercury from the sun is so small, the day side of the planet feels the heat keenly, while the night side, turned from the sun, only registers the cold.
 Mercury's lack of atmosphere means that it is not the hottest planet; Venus, with its runaway global warming, has that honor.

 The temperature of Mercury varies from day to night, but the planet only changes slight during its seasons.
 The planet stands essentially straight up and down in relation to its orbit, with no tilt to put one hemisphere closer than the other.
+That allows the world closest to the sun to host ice within its polar craters.

 However, the planet does boast the most eccentric orbit of all the other planets (Pluto's orbit is more eccentric, but alas, it is only a dwarf planet).
 As such, Mercury does experience some temperature variations over the course of its short year.